 For species that posses the foot structure, it may have several toes (between 2 and 4 depending on the organism).
 Apart from the toes, these structures (foot) may have in place pedal glands with ducts extending towards the toes.
 Here, the glands serve to secrete adhesives that allow the organism to remain attached to given surfaces temporarily.

 In some of the species (e.g. in sessile Rotifers) a cement-like substance is released by juvenile forms that allow the organisms to be tightly attached to substrates.
-Here, these organisms may be attached to substratum until they mature (adults).
+These organisms may be attached to substratum until they mature (adults).
 In the event that they become detached, they cannot reattach again.

 Corona is a defining characteristic of Rotifera species.
 However, significant variation of this structure has been identified between members of different species.
 Given that these differences have also been identified within a given genus, the general shape of corona is not solely used for identifying different Rotifer species.